 Insights & Publications

 The global population is growing rapidly at a rate of 1.1% annually, putting pressure on natural resources such as food.
 To keep up with the growing number of people, farming needs to become more efficient.
 One way to do this is hydroponics.
 The term hydroponics is a subset of “hydroculture” which refers to growing plants without the use of soil.
 It uses nutrient-rich solutions in a water solvent and is typically done indoors, in a controlled environment.
 The latter is a growing area of commercial food production and is also used for home food production by hobbyists.
 It is recognized as one of the fastest developing soil-less cultivating practices globally.
-Hydroponics is also said to report a higher yield than conventional farming.
-Furthermore, it is up to 70 per cent more water efficient than traditional methods, allowing a longer growing season.
+Hydroponics is also said to report a higher yield than conventional farming, an increase of 3 to 10 times in the same amount of space.
+Furthermore, it is up to 90 per cent more water efficient than traditional methods, allowing a longer growing season.

 Although the concept of hydroponics has started to gain momentum over the last few years, the concept is not new and has been used by ancient civilizations for centuries.
 Today, farmers are slowly increasing their use of hydroponics, and researchers are looking more closely at how it could solve future food problems.